Thomas Douglas Forsyth: In the subcontinent

 In 1872 resistance by the Namdhari (Kuka) sect of Ram Singh occurred at Malerkotla.
 Troops were at once ordered to the disaffected districts, and Forsyth was entrusted with the duty of suppressing the insurrection.
 His powers on this occasion seem not to have been sufficiently defined, and Lambert Cowan, the then commissioner of Ludhiana, had anticipated his arrival by executing many of the rebels, a course of action which, though contrary to instructions, Forsyth felt bound to support.
 When the insurrection was put down, an inquiry instituted into the conduct of Forsyth and Cowan resulted in the removal of both from their appointments.
 Forsyth appealed against this decision to Lord Northbrook who had recently come out as viceroy; he was compensated by being appointed in 1873 envoy on a mission to Kashgar.
 The object of this mission was to conclude a commercial treaty with the Amir, and it resulted in the removal of hindrances to trade between the two countries.
 Among the Indian Army officers who accompanied Forsyth were Thomas E. Gordon, John Biddulph, Henry Bellew, Ferdinand Stoliczka, Henry Trotter and R. A. Champman.
 On his return, Forsyth received the order of Knight Commander of the Star of India.

-In 1875 Forsyth was sent as envoy to the King of Burma to obtain a settlement of the question which had arisen between the British and Burmese governments as to the relation of the Karenee States, a question which was settled by an agreement, proposed by the king of Burma, that these states should be acknowledged as independent.
+In 1875 Forsyth was sent as envoy to the King of Burma to obtain a settlement of the question which had arisen between the British and Burmese governments as to the relation of the Karenni States, a question which was settled by an agreement, proposed by the king of Burma, that these states should be acknowledged as independent.

 Later life

 Forsyth left India on furlough in 1876.
 In the following year, he resigned and occupied himself during the remaining years of his life in the direction of Indian railway companies.
 In 1879 he formed a company for the purpose of connecting Marmagao, in Portuguese India, with the Southern Mahratta and Deccan countries; and in 1883 he was deputed by the board of directors to visit India and report upon the progress of the works.

+In 1881 Forsyth became the first chairperson of the Indian Tea Association started in London.
 He died on 17 December 1886 at Eastbourne.